jMorton95/Propel_AddressBook/README.md

 Then I went a step further and used a JSON-Server plugin that was essentially the same thing as the hosted fake server page.
 However I decided against it as I wasn't learning anything about backend development from this solution, so it didn't feel valuable.

 Finally, I settled on creating a NODE.js back-end server within my application folder.
 My Frontend runs on localhost:8080 while my Backend runs on localhost:3000.
-I'm using a webpack library called 'Concurrently', this allows me to run two scripts simultaneously and will terminate both if each fails.
+I'm using a webpack library called 'Concurrently', this allows me to run two scripts simultaneously and will terminate both if either fails.

-Currently my Backend contains a read and a write function that slightly refactors the READ and WRITE methods of File System, these take helper parameters and our FIlePath that feed into the base methods calls to reduce code replication in my GET and POST API methods.
+Currently my Backend contains a read and a write function that slightly refactors the READ and WRITE methods of File System, these take helper parameters (with defaults) and our FilePath that feed into the base methods calls to reduce code replication in my GET and POST API methods.

 I've created a GET method that calls our READ function and makes our JSON file available at the End Point: "localhost:3000/address_book", as well as a POST method that takes a request from the Frontend, calls our WRITE function and stores it as new JSON Object in our flat file.